michaelcloran/my-dungeon/README.md

-The level has 6 dragons and 3 big dragons the big dragons require a big shield and a long sword to kill The dragons are randomly generated in the rooms North, South, East, West, Center
+The level has 6 dragons and 3 big dragons the big dragons require a big shield and a long sword to kill The dragons are randomly generated in the rooms North, East, West, Center

 you need a long sword to kill a big dragon and a sword to kill a little dragon there is 3 powerups for swords in the level a sword and a long sword